Slymeball/Figura-Wiki/docs/panel/trust.md

 ## Blue - Manage Permissions
 Allows the player to edit the specific limits on each player or group.
 See below for more information.

-## Unpictured - Context Menu
+## Purple - Context Menu
-Allows you to copy the name or UUID of a player, refresh, or change their trust.
-Right click a card to access.
+Allows you to copy the name or UUID of a player, reload their avatar, or change their permission level.
+Right click a player's card to access.

 # Permission Menu